Q. I am not taking the MCAT until April or May, can I send in my score after the application deadline?

 That being said, the average MS Program in Physiology student graduates with a graduate GPA 0.3 points above their undergraduate GPA.
 The incoming GPA average was 3.39 and the average graduate GPA has been 3.69.

 Q. How will medical and other professional schools view this program?

 A. The University of Michigan Molecular & Physiology Department is among the top 10 Physiology programs in the nation.
-This is a rigorous 1-year program with a challenging curriculum that is taught by medical school faculty.
-Our program has been positively reviewed by both faculty and admissions officers at the UM Medical School such that successful completion will significantly enhance an applicant's competitiveness for entry to professional schools or entry to research-related positions in the workforce.
+This rigorous 1-year program offers a challenging curriculum that is taught by medical school faculty.
+Based on the schools and programs where our current MS students and alumni have been accepted, our program is positively viewed by admissions team members at health professions schools and PhD programs.

 Q. Will the program accept transfer credits?

 Q. How many students were accepted to the program?
 How many were waitlisted?